Homological Mirror Symmetry for Hypertoric Varieties I: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andrei Okounkov for suggesting a multiplicative analogue of the hypertoric variety as a mirror, Tam\'as Hausel and Nick Proudfoot for sharing their unpublished results on multiplicative hypertoric varieties, and Ben Gammage, Sam Gunningham, Paul Seidel, Vivek Shende and Michael Thaddeus for helpful conversations.
-The first author performed part of this work at the Massachusetts Institute of Technology, the \'Ecole Polytechnique F\'ed\'erale de Lausanne and during the Junior Trimester on Symplectic Geometry and Representation Theory at the Hausdorff Research Institute for Mathematics.
+We would like to thank Andrei Okounkov for suggesting a multiplicative analogue of the hypertoric variety as a mirror, Tam\'as Hausel and Nick Proudfoot for sharing their unpublished results on multiplicative hypertoric varieties, and Roman Bezrukavnikov, Ben Gammage, Sam Gunningham, Paul Seidel, Vivek Shende and Michael Thaddeus for helpful conversations.
+We would also like to thank the anonymous referee for many helpful comments.
+The first author performed part of this work at the Massachusetts Institute of Technology, the \'Ecole Polytechnique F\'ed\'erale de Lausanne, and during the Junior Trimester on Symplectic Geometry and Representation Theory at the Hausdorff Research Institute for Mathematics.
 He gratefully acknowledges the hospitality of all these institutions.
 While at the EPFL, he was supported by the Advanced Grant ``Arithmetic and Physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
 This work was also partly supported by the Simons Foundation, as part of a Simons Investigator award.
 The second author was supported during the course of this work by the NSF under Grant DMS-1151473, the Alfred Sloan Foundation and by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.